stanford-iprl-lab/ao-grasp/README.md

 # AO-Grasp: Articulated Object Grasp Generation

+Get actionable grasps for interacting with articulated objects from partial point clouds.

 ## Installation

 AO-Grasp requires two conda environments, one for running inference to predict heatmaps, and one for running Contact-GraspNet.
 Follow the instructions below to set up both environments.